Have you ever wondered why real estate experts insist you don’t buy more house than you can afford?

 This way you can save month by month and when the taxes are due, you’ll have your money ready!
 No need to take out loans, pay penalty fees or panic you can’t afford it.

-When buying a home, make room in your budget for insurance as well!
+When buying a home, make room in your budget for homeowners insurance as well!

 Get an estimate and include your monthly ‘installment’ when calculating your estimated monthly expenses.